Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

   Are you migrating over an existing p12 private key? [n]:<br />
 </MacWindow>

+If you are coming from the ***New Node Installation with p12 migration*** document (which shares elements of this document), you can return to that document now by clicking [here](./nodectlInstallMigrate.md#import-p12-file); otherwise continue forward.

 Since this is a **brand new** installation, we will choose **n** (or just hit enter to accept the default) when requested to migrate over an existing **p12** file.
 The **p12** file is your private key file used to store elements necessary to authenticate to the MainNet and also your Node's wallet information.

 ```